Lokankara/Quiz/src/main/resources/quiz-set_2.md

 - Physical security of hardware

 **Explanation:**
-"Amazon Machine Images (AMIs)" and "Applications in EC2 instances" are correct.
+Amazon Machine Images (AMIs) and Applications in EC2 instances are correct.
 Customers manage their AMIs and applications.
-"Virtualization infrastructure," "Network infrastructure," and "Physical security of hardware" are AWS responsibilities.
+Virtualization infrastructure, Network infrastructure, and Physical security of hardware are AWS responsibilities.

 ---